kwasniew/react_to_elm_playground/food-lookup/README.md

 - Elm attribute types are not just strings e.g. colspan has to be an int
 - Webpack has some nice features like proxy web dev server but overall I find it too slow to be pleasant to use
 - Number.toFixed() is not yet ported to Elm
+- describe and test compose very nicely in tests